steveklabnik/rust_for_rubyists/book/chapter-07.md

 This will work, though it will tell us that `y` was never used.
 And they point at two different copies of 10, not the same one.

-Genearly, you should use owned pointers where possible, rather than managed pointers.
+Generally, you should use owned pointers where possible, rather than managed pointers.
 They are much more efficient (no GC!), because they are analyzed at compile-time to make sure they are used correctly.
 Some things just aren't possible without managed pointers, though.
 Frequently, though, you